ooichianni/Intel_SD_Training/Readme_sd_training.md

 Signal sources | Such as an arbitrary waveform generator (AWG), function generator, pulse generator, or radio frequency (RF) generator |
 Test probes or handlers | Which establish a connection between a test instrument and a DUT, UUT, or EUT |

 >Can refer details on ATE:Advantest Model T6682: http://ece-research.unm.edu/jimp/vlsi_test/slides/html/overview1.htm
+>Can refer details on ATPG flow: http://razzkamal.blogspot.com/2016/05/what-is-dft-closure-why-is-it-important.html